peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 </style>

 <!--
-The further to the left you go, the fewer methods it has.
-To the bottom the more methods it has.<br>
+The further to the bottom you go, the fewer methods it has.
+To the top-side, the more methods it has.<br>
 For example, if you just want to loop over a sequence of arguments in a function, you can use collections.abc.Iterable. <br>
 If you need random access, use Sequence. <br>
 If you need to change the value, use a type with Mutable.